cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 Calling modules MUST NOT execute any application logic in conjunction with calling `recvTimeoutPacket`.

-// TODO replace with closing the channel
+// TODO replace with closing the channel in case of ordered channels, unnecessary in case of unordered channels

 ```typescript
 function recvTimeoutPacket(packet: Packet, proof: CommitmentProof, proofHeight: uint64) {